deviprajwala/linear_regression/README.md

 # linear_regression
 Linear regression is useful for finding relationship between two continuous variables.
 One is predictor or independent variable and the other is response or dependent variable.
-Here we have considered the length of the automobile as independent variable and the width as the independent variable.At the end we predict the value of the width of the automobile based on the length of the automobile.
+Here we have considered the length of the automobile as independent variable and the width as the dependent variable.At the end we predict the value of the width of the automobile based on the length of the automobile.

 We caculate the values such as sum,mean,variance,covariance in order to calculate the values for the parameters of the regression line. y=b0+b1*x.